C4ptainCrunch/thesis/source/index.rst

 -------------------

 Board games can mostly be divided into two separate categories.
-The first category consist of games where the number pieces on the board increases over time, because players add pieces on the board during their turn.
+The first category consist of games where the number of pieces on the board increases over time, because players add pieces on the board during their turn.
 The state space increases over time: these are called divergent games.
 Examples of these games are Tick Tack Toe, Connect Four and Go.
 The second category consists of games where the number of pieces on the board decreases over time because players may capture pieces over time.
 Those are called convergent games.
 Games that belong to this category are Chess, Checkers, Backgammon and Awale :cite:`vandenherik2002`.